 Kansas has six schools that offer a total of nine master’s in communication programs, seven of which are campus-based and two of which are online.
-Across these programs’ offerings, students have a choice to specialize in areas such as organizational communication, public relations, mass communication, and political communication.
+Across these programs’ offerings, students can explore areas such as organizational communication, public relations, mass communication, and political communication.
 All the schools listed on this page are regionally accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, and are non-profit universities.

 Campus-Based Master’s in Communication Programs in Kansas

 Kansas State University’s A.Q.
 Miller School of Journalism and Mass Communications offers a Master of Arts in Communication Studies program that provides students with a strong understanding of the theory, methods, and history of communication, as well as knowledge of how to optimize communications for corporate, political, interpersonal, health-related, and other contexts.
-Classes students may take in this program cover topics in communication and technology, communication research, community building rhetoric, leadership communication, and intercultural communication.
+Students of this program take core courses in communication research methods, diverse perspectives on communication, classical and/or contemporary rhetorical theory, and rhetorical criticism.
+Electives students may take in this program cover topics in communication and technology, communication research, community-building rhetoric, leadership communication, engagement through communication, small group communication, and intercultural communication.
+After completing their coursework, students fulfill a final project requirement in order to graduate, which can take the form of a comprehensive exam, a literature review essay, or a master’s thesis (students who choose the exam or the literature review must take additional courses to fulfill credit requirements for the program).
+Depending on the course, students of this program may be able to complete part of their class requirements through online learning.

-Pittsburg State University offers a flexible Master of Arts in Communication degree program that enables students to design their course of study according to their academic and professional interests.
+Pittsburg State University offers a flexible Master of Arts in Communication degree program through its Department of Communication.
+This program enables students to design their course of study according to their academic and professional interests.
 Students in the program complete core classes in mass communication theory and human communication, as well as the principles of graduate study and research, before taking classes in more specialized areas such as mass media management, editorial writing, media analysis, international communication, and organizational communication.
+For their final graduation requirement, students can choose from a master’s thesis, an applied research project, and a seminar paper.
+Regardless of which culminating experience they choose, students must present and defend their work before a committee of Department of Communication faculty members.

 Wichita State University’s Elliot School of Communication offers a Master of Arts in Communication that prepares students for careers across a wide variety of communication-related fields.
-Core courses in this program cover topics such as the fundamentals of communication research, qualitative and qualitative research methodologies, contemporary communication theory, the history of communication, and rhetorical analysis and criticism.
-Students can then choose electives from the Elliot School’s offerings, and also have the option to take courses outside of the department with the approval of their advisor.
-Students must also fulfill a graduation requirement that consists of a master’s thesis, a professional project, or 21 additional credits’ worth of coursework.
+This program features an Academic Track and a Professional Track.
+Core courses for the Academic Track cover topics such as the fundamentals of communication research, quantitative and empirical research methodologies, qualitative research methods, contemporary communication theories, the history of communication, and rhetorical analysis and criticism.
+For their final graduation requirement, students of the Academic Track complete a thesis.
+Students of the Professional Track take a core course on the foundations of communication research before choosing one more research course in quantitative methods, qualitative methods, or historical communication methodologies.
+This track also requires an applied learning course such as a practicum, internship, or communication lab.
+In addition to their core requirements, students of both tracks can choose electives from the Elliot School’s offerings, and also have the option to take courses outside of the department with the approval of their advisor.

 Online Master’s in Communication Programs in Kansas